UTME 2026: JAMB Announces Last-Minute Change to Exam Schedule

 Revised CBT timetable for examination centres

-Candidates are expected to arrive earlier, with reporting times set at 7:00am for the first session, 9:00am for the second, 11:00am for the third, and 2:00pm for the final session.
+Candidates are expected to arrive earlier, with reporting times set at 7.00am for the first session, 9.00am for the second, 11.00am for the third, and 2.00pm for the final session.

 Friday schedule adjustments introduced

 On Friday, the structure remains largely similar but includes specific adjustments for later sessions.
-Session 1 and Session 2 maintain the same timing as earlier in the week, with exams starting at 8:30am and 11:00am respectively.
+Session 1 and session 2 maintain the same timing as earlier in the week, with exams starting at 8.30am and 11.00am respectively.

-However, Session 3 is marked as reserved, with a scheduled time of 1:30pm to 3:30pm, while Session 4 is fixed from 4:00pm to 6:00pm.
+However, session 3 is marked as reserved, with a scheduled time of 1.30pm to 3.30pm, while session 4 is fixed from 4.00pm to 6.00pm.
 Candidates assigned to these slots are expected to adhere strictly to the revised timetable.

 JAMB advised candidates to carefully confirm their session details ahead of the examination period.
-It stated that punctuality and strict adherence to instructions will be essential for smooth conduct of the nationwide assessment.
+It stated that punctuality and strict adherence to instructions will be essential for the smooth conduct of the nationwide assessment.

-JAMB releases list of 23 banned items in UTME exam halls
+JAMB: 23 banned items in UTME halls

-Earlier, Legit.ng reported that the Joint Admissions and Matriculation Board has released a strict list of items banned from the 2026 Unified Tertiary Matriculation Examination halls.
+Earlier, Legit.ng reported that the Joint Admissions and Matriculation Board released a strict list of items banned from the 2026 Unified Tertiary Matriculation Examination halls.

 JAMB announces start of 2026 UTME